NaaOyoe/Students-Performance/README.md

 In this project we will be taking a look at the performance of students in a particular school.
 These are some of the questions i tried to answer,

-- What does the data suggest about students and their ethnicities and which ethnicity has the highest number of students.
+- What is the parental level of education of the first top 5 females with 100% score in reading.

-- What does the data suggest to those who completed the test preparation course to those who didn't according to their math score.
+- What does the data suggest about race and ethnicity and their score.

-- How many students could afford a standard lunch and had high marks in math.
+- Did students who completed the test preparation course do well in all subjects?

 ---